dennis1232/dennis1232/README.md

 - ♟ **Chess Addict**: I’m always thinking ahead—whether on the board or in code.
 - 🔄 **Lifelong Learner**: I constantly push myself to explore new technologies and solve complex problems.

----

-This version includes your complete **tech stack** with key technologies, making it more comprehensive and eye-catching!
-It’s designed to give an overview of all your skills while maintaining a sleek, modern look.